sinder38/Team-1-Prac-A-Project/sprints/standup_W28.md

 - Aeron
 - Henry
-- Zaw Latt Naung
 - Saiko

-- Minghao
+Notes:
+- Minghao provided minor support by helping investigate the OpenRouter API issue.
+- Zaw Latt Naung attempted to update the testing work, but it did not meet the requested requirements.